json420/degu/doc/degu.misc.rst

     .. attribute:: options

-        A ``dict`` containing the *options* passed to the constructor.
+        Keyword-only *options* provided to the constructor.

-        Note that unlike :attr:`degu.server.Server.options`, this attribute will only contain the keyword-only options specifically provided to the :class:`TempServer` constructor, and will not include the default values for any other server configuration options.

-        For details, see the :attr:`degu.server.Server.options` attribute, and the server :ref:`server-options` argument.
+        This attribute is mostly aimed at unit testing.
+See :ref:`server-options` for details.

     .. attribute:: process